pvdz/yacge/README.md

 - PGN import hasn't been thoroughly tested.
 Probably needs a fix or two to be more generic.
 - Touch drag of pieces needs to cancel event, currently not useful
 - Is castling state tracking broken when playing back PGN?
 In general?
 Or just a visual glitch?
+- When scrolled the drag is broken (ugh)

 # Future